evennia/evennia/docs/source/Components/MonitorHandler.md

 monitor can be thought of as a sort of trigger that responds to change.

-The main use for the MonitorHandler is to report changes to the client; for example the client Session may ask Evennia to monitor the value of the Characer's `health` attribute and report whenever it changes.
+The main use for the MonitorHandler is to report changes to the client; for example the client Session may ask Evennia to monitor the value of the Character's `health` attribute and report whenever it changes.
 This way the client could for example update its health bar graphic as needed.

 ## Using the MonitorHandler